 Another consequence of this review process has been the renaming of the Policy Committee to the Code of Conduct committee.
 We have a new email address, which is firstname.lastname@example.org.
 This committee now also has its own page on the Carpentries website, so that it is easy for all to see who is a member.
 Please reach out to us if you’re interested in getting involved.

-2018-12-07: The Executive Council has authorized a small committee to make updates to the Code of Conduct Enforcement Manual and Reporting Guidelines.
+2018-12-07: The Executive Council has authorised a small committee to make updates to the Code of Conduct Enforcement Manual and Reporting Guidelines.
 These individuals will develop a draft by January 10th.
 The draft will be open for comments until January 25th, and the final documents will be released February 7th.
 For more information on this project, see the Code of Conduct Guidelines Taskforce Repository.